|

 unit until 5RAR was formed and warned for

-service in the South Vietnam, when I was posted
+service in South Vietnam, when I was posted

 sergeant.
 I found Norm as a Corporal in